canopy-js/canopy-js/README.md

 But all this is hard to remember.
 It's hard to reconstruct what you read.
 What's easy to remember are trees.
+Collections that have a few things.
 Things that have a few parts.
-And each part might have a few more.
 Thus experts have hierarchy.
 They have categories, nicknames, and groups.
 But most of the time, they withhold them.